 I hung out for about twenty minutes to observe how people interacted with this new installation.
 As cars approached, drivers would survey the scene, likely trying to figure out what it all meant.
 Finally, each one would make the obligatory turn.
 Nobody tried to get out and move the barrels.

-I texted Bike Portland’s Jonathan Maus, who I suspected had already been notified several times over.
+I texted Bike Portland’s publisher, who I suspected had already been notified several times over.
 As I was typing, a woman who’d been idling in her car for several minutes rolled her window down to announce she’d called the police.
 It was hard to tell if she meant this as a warning to us personally, or if she thought alerting authorities was some kind of civic duty.
-Either way, I texted Jonathan that the cops were on their way, and to hurry.

 Unfortunately, Bike Portland’s photos of the installation were limited to what was left after the police ordered the Portland Bureau of Transportation to dismantle and impound the barrels.
 Apparently months and years of community demands for making Clinton safer can go unheeded, but direct community action gets addressed immediately.